-

 immersion language and culture instruction that will make learning the language and culture fun and unforgettable.

-Chinese Dragon camp for children has been offered at the School since 2005.
+Chinese Dragon camp has been offered at the School since 2005.
 It

 is the only such program in the state.
-In the past seven (8) summers, more than 700 K-12
+In the past twevlve (12) summers, more than a thousand of K-12

-graders from Maine, Connecticut, Florida, Massachusetts, New Hampshire, New Mexico, New York, Texas, and Virginia joined the program.
+graders from Maine, California, Connecticut, Florida, Hawaii, Idaho, Massachusetts, New Hampshire, New Mexico, New York, Rhode Island,

 The feedback showed all campers enjoyed the experience.

-After the success in 2012, 2011, 2010 and 2009, this year the school has received two grant awards again from national project STARTALK
+After the success in past ten year, the school has received the grant award this year again from national

 This will ensure that we will have another successful year.